 In April, Roku said it was pulling YouTube TV from its streaming device after its contract to carry it lapsed, the report said.

-In response, Google wrote a blog post claiming it wanted to renew its deal with Roku under current conditions, but Roku sought to renegotiate a separate deal involving the primary YouTube app.
+In response, Google wrote a blog post claiming it wanted to renew its deal with Roku under current conditions.
+Still, Roku sought to renegotiate a separate deal involving the primary YouTube app.
 Google then added access to YouTube TV through the main YouTube app.